grapa-dev/grapa/README.md

 ```

 ### $TABLE
-A $TABLE is a higharchical database with columns, rows, with both row store and columns store.
+A $TABLE is a hierarchical database with columns, rows, with both row store and columns store.

 See $file commands for creating, updated, and navigating.
 ```